Bareflank/static_interface_pattern/README.md

 The above example is a simple demonstration of a class hierarchy that most C++ programmers have implemented at one point in time or another.
 Simply put, this example shows a class depending on another class.

-There are some advantages to the above example:
-- **Performance**: This example performs at run-time really well.
-In fact, it performs so well, we will use this example as our "baseline" throughout this explanation as our goal with the static abstract interface pattern is to perform at least as good or better when compared to this example.
-- **Readability**": This example is simple to understand and read, which is why this example is always used when teaching C++.

 The biggest issue with the above example is it doesn't adhere to the S.O.L.I.D design principles.
 The S.O.L.I.D design principles are a set of 5 principles designed to address different types of common problems found in projects that leverage object oriented programming.
 These 5 principles are as follows:

 - [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)